JavaScript Security Best Practices

 Common Types of XSS

-There are three main types of XSS attacks:
+There are three variants of XSS attacks:

 Stored XSS